JuliaAI/MLJ.jl/docs/src/index.md

 also assumed.

-### Data
+### Data containers and scientific types

-While MLJ is data *container* agnostic it is fussy about *element* types.
+While MLJ is data container agnostic, it is fussy about element types.
 The MLJ user should acquaint themselves with some basic assumptions about the form of data expected by MLJ, as outlined below.

-> Eventually task constructors will make the coercion of data into the
-> requisite form more automated.
-The following remarks will be less
-> critical to the casual user.
-At present, however, task constructors
-> assume data is in the requisite form.

-In principle, anywhere a table is expected in MLJ (eg, `X` above) any tabular format supporting the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface is allowed.
+In principle, anywhere a table is expected in MLJ - for example, `X` above - any tabular format supporting the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface is allowed.
 (At present our API is more restrictive; see this